Climbing to the Top of the ATLAS 13 TeV data: Conclusion

 \section{Conclusion}

-With the unprecedented $pp$ collision dataset collected during LHC \RunTwo at a centre-of-mass energy of 13~\TeV, the ATLAS Collaboration brought top-quark physics to the next level.
-Precise measurements challenge the most accurate theoretical predictions.
-The inclusive \ttbar cross-section measurement has reached a precision of 1.8\%, exceeding the precision of the NNLO+NNLL prediction.
-For the most abundant top-quark production processes, as well as for a number of top-quark associated-production processes, the focus is moving toward the measurement of differential distributions.
-Along with this shift of focus, rarer and rarer production processes can be observed and studied for the first time.
-Using \RunTwo data, the $tZq$, $tq\gamma$ and \tttt\ processes have now been observed.
-Measurements of the \ttZ, \ttW and \tty cross-sections achieving a precision of around 10\% are turning into precision measurements, directly probing the top quark's couplings to gauge bosons.
+By climbing the mountain of $pp$ collision data collected during LHC \RunTwo at a centre-of-mass energy of 13~\TeV, the ATLAS Collaboration has broadened and deepened measurements of the top quark.
+Precise measurements now challenge the most accurate theoretical predictions, for example the inclusive \ttbar cross-section measurement has reached a precision of 1.8\%, exceeding the precision of the best available predictions.
+The abundant statistics allow for differential measurements of both \ttbar and top-quark-associated production processes.
+Rarer and rarer production processes, including $tZq$, $tq\gamma$ and \tttt\ processes have been observed and studied for the first time.
+Measurements of the \ttZ, \ttW and \tty cross-sections reach a precision of around 10\%, directly probing the top quark's couplings to gauge bosons.
 New methods for the precise determination of the top-quark mass have been adopted, alongside those already used in \RunOne.
-Through the identification and reconstruction of top-quark decay products, several interesting measurements have been performed for the first time or with unprecedented accuracy, including the precise determination of the $W$-boson helicity fractions, the top quark's polarisation and \ttbar spin correlations, as well as results showing strong evidence for charge asymmetry in top-quark pair production and the observation of quantum entanglement in \ttbar events.
+The unique property of the top quark that it decays before hadronising is probed through the identification and reconstruction of top-quark decay products.
+This has resulted in improved measurements of the $W$-boson helicity fractions, the top quark's polarisation and \ttbar spin correlations.
+Strong evidence has been seen for the charge asymmetry in \ttbar production and the first observation of quantum entanglement between fundamental quarks has been achieved using \ttbar events.
 Finally, exclusion limits for exotic or anomalous top-quark production and decay mechanisms have been improved significantly, challenging several new physics-model predictions.